28th April 1923

 There was a sound behind her in the hall.
 The front door had just banged shut.
 Dottie sent him a questioning look.

 William looked towards the door, clearly knowing who had just arrived.
 His expression was impossible to read.
 Dottie felt troubled.
 She heard a clattering of a woman’s heels.
 His sister?
 But surely Eleanor was still in Matlock?
-A woman’s voice, coming nearer, called, ‘Bill, darling, it’s only me!’
+A woman’s voice, coming nearer, called, ‘Bill, Darling, it’s only me!’

-It was the woman from the car several weeks earlier.
-Dottie and her mother had seen him get into the car with her, had seen her lean over and kiss him.
+It was the woman from the car two weeks earlier.
+Dottie and her mother had seen him get into the car with her, had seen her lean over and really kiss him.
 The woman halted in the doorway.
 A blonde.
 Big blue eyes, lots of glittery eyeshadow and deep red lipstick.
 Petite but curvy.
 Very curvy.
 She glanced from William to Dottie and back again, her perfect eyebrows raised in dainty enquiry.

 William crossed the room to her side and kissed her full on the lips before helping her out of her fur coat.
 ‘I’ve just made a pot of tea,’ he said.

 His look was guarded, secret, as he looked back at Dottie and said, ‘May I present Miss Moira Hansom, my f-fiancée.’

 William leaned against the wall by the front door for a moment before returning to the kitchen.
 He knew Moira would not be fooled for a second.
 She was an astute woman at least, regardless of her other failings.

 ‘So that’s her,’ she said as soon as he came back.

 ‘What do you mean?’
 As far as he was aware, he’d been careful to never mention Dottie.
 But Moira would just know, of course.